jfcherng-sublime/ST-OpenUri/README.md

 You can download this plugin from [Package Control](https://packagecontrol.io).
 Inside Sublime press `ctrl + shift + p` (Mac users press `cmd + shift + p`).
 Type install package and press `enter`.
 Then type `open in browser`.
 Select the one with spaces.
 Press `enter`.
 That's it.

 ## Customization
 So, this plugin opens the default browser while you click on links.
 Yet, We can specify which browser must be used to open links.
-Navigate to `Preferences -> Package Settings -> Open in Browser -> Settings`.
-You'll see a JSON file like the one below.
+Navigate to `Preferences -> Package Settings -> Open in Browser -> Settings` or press `ctrl + shift + p` (Mac users press `cmd + shift + p`) and select `Preferences: Open in Browser Settings`.
+You'll see two JSON files.
+One on the left is Default settings and the other is User settings.
+Default settings will be like the one below.

 ```
 {